-We are WATERKEEPER® ALLIANCE, united as one powerful force fighting for every community’s right to drinkable, fishable, swimmable water.
+Winyah Rivers is an alliance of Riverkeepers, licensed by WATERKEEPER® ALLIANCE, and united as one powerful force advocating for every community’s right to drinkable, fishable, swimmable water.

-Together as WATERKEEPERS® we advocate for clean water, defending and supporting a robust set of laws, standards and permits, ensuring that these legal protections are enforced, and guarding against major threats to providing clean and safe water for everyone.
-Since 2001, we have proudly been the voice for protection of our local rivers and the communities, both human and natural, that rely on them.
+We work to safeguard clean water, defending and supporting a robust set of laws, standards and permits, ensuring that these legal protections are enforced and guarding against major threats to our communities’ access to clean and safe water.

-Coastal Carolina University’s Waccamaw Watershed Academy and the Waccamaw RIVERKEEPER® Program jointly administer the Waccamaw River Volunteer Monitoring Program.
-This volunteer-based program was launched in South Carolina in 2006 and is funded by the City of Conway, Horry County and Georgetown County.
-It is designed to:
+Coastal Carolina University’s Waccamaw Watershed Academy and the Waccamaw RIVERKEEPER® launched this volunteer-based program on the Waccamaw River in South Carolina in 2006.
+In SC, it is funded by the City of Conway, Horry County, and Georgetown County.

 In 2011, the program was expanded upstream on the Waccamaw into North Carolina, creating a bi-state, watershed focused program to monitor water quality from Lake Waccamaw downstream to the outlet of the Waccamaw River into Winyah Bay.
-As with the SC program, water quality monitoring in NC has increased the geographic and temporal coverage of water quality monitoring to assist in the development of site specific standards, to assist in illicit discharge detection and to document water quality conditions.
-In NC, project partners include CCU’s Waccamaw Watershed Academy, Lake Waccamaw State Park, NC Department of Environment and Natural Resources, Columbus and Brunswick Counties, and several grantors including International Paper and Z Smith Reynolds Foundation.
+In NC, project partners include CCU’s Waccamaw Watershed Academy, Lake Waccamaw State Park, Columbus County, and foundations including the International Paper Foundation and Z Smith Reynolds Foundation.
+We are grateful for all our supporters and volunteers!

 Click here to learn more about our Winyah Rivers Swim Guide >>>